metricly/metricly-docs/content/integrations/jenkins/_index.md

 1. Select **Advanced**.
 ![jenkins-metricly-plug-adv](/images/_index/jenkins-metricly-plug-adv.png)
 2. Complete the following fields:
- - **Job Name Whitelist RegEx**: Only jobs matching this RegEx submit statistics to Metricly when field is not empty.
+ - **Job Name Whitelist RegEx**: Only jobs matching this RegEx submit statistics to CloudWisdom when field is not empty.
- - **Job Name Blacklist RegEx**: Jobs matching this RegEx do not submit statistics to Metricly --- **even when they match the whitelist** --- if included in this field.
+ - **Job Name Blacklist RegEx**: Jobs matching this RegEx do not submit statistics to CloudWisdom --- **even when they match the whitelist** --- if included in this field.
 3. **Save**.